fvg98/fvg98.github.io/pages/research.md

 * <a href="files/For_Prof.pdf" target="_blank">**The Effects of For-Profit and Nonprofit Schools on Academic Performance: Evidence from Chile**</a>

 ### Work in Progress:

+* Carrots and Sticks for Teacher Colleges: An Application for an Optimal Teacher Recruitment
+*(with Adam Kapor and Christopher Neilson)*

+* Risk-shifting Incentives Under Government Credit Guarantees
+*(with Ramiro de Elejalde and Patricio Toro)*

 * The Design of Vouchers and Schools' Strategic Behavior: The Case of Chile.